ashnarasheedDev/Docker-ALB-loadbalance-three-containers-in-a-Single-instance-using-one-TargetGroup/README.md

 To distinguish the websites when they are loaded, we have edited the index.html file of each website's templates so as it prints website1, website2 and website3 accordingly.

-Create a target group: Configure the target group with the appropriate settings, such as the target type (instance or IP), health checks, and protocol.
+Create a target group: Configure the target group with the appropriate settings, such as the target type (instance or IP), hAealth checks, and protocol.
 Add targets to the target group

 Create an Application Load Balancer (ALB): Configure it with the desired settings, such as listeners, security groups, and subnets.